leeandher/now-thats-delicious/notes/5 - Password Reset Flow and Permissions.md

 _Note:_ You will want to keep all the senstive server data in your environment file, and reference them as shown, and remember, if you clone a repo with code like this in it, you need to declare your own variables in order for it to work.

-You might also notice that `generateHTML` isn't actually exported like we usually do for handlers.
+You might also notice that `generateHTML` isn't actuddddddally exported like we usually do for handlers.
 This is because this function is only ever going to be used locally, so we don't have to export it!

 The code itself is pretty self explanatory, since not much is going on.
 All we need to do is `import` this javascript file and call `.send` on it with the correct options attached, and we'll successfully send the email!
 Here's the call we use in this app: